do-jonathan4/lfz-m2/exercises/sql-aggregates/README.md

     List the first and last name of all customers, plus the total amount they've spent on rentals.
 Order them by total paid, descending.
 Karl Seal should be first with $221.55 paid.

-1. `profit-margin.sql` (Bonus Challenge)
+1. `profit-margin.sql` (Optional Challenge)

     List the 5 most profitable DVD titles in inventory.
 Profit is the amount of money made past the replacement cost.
+Don't forget, there are multiple copies of each film in inventory.
+You will likely benefit from first calculating the cost of each film and the revenue of each film in separate [common table expressions](https://www.postgresqltutorial.com/postgresql-cte/).

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-mod-2-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What are some examples of aggregate functions?
-- What is the purpose of a `group by` clause?